AlphaLunaFurry/fennec/README.md

 Concept
 -------

-Fennec is a fancy name for eliminating all the bullcrap and connecting your device's system bus to my device's system bus.
+Fennec aims to virtualize and converge all of communications, connecting your device's system bus to that of those you care about.

-In other words, Fennec is the ultimate convergance of the general design principles used in the Juniper QFabric, Cray Gemini Interconnect, and even more experimental and innovative forms of extremely high-performance crossbar optical fabric switching generally used in multiprocessor interconnects and extremely high-bandwidth mutlichassis switching fabrics.
+In other words, Fennec is similar to a combination of Juniper QFabric, Cray Gemini Interconnect, and even more experimental and innovative forms of extremely high-performance crossbar optical fabric switching generally used in multiprocessor interconnects and extremely high-bandwidth mutlichassis switching fabrics.

 Generally speaking, the design is essentially an omega clos hypercube network with